hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 ### Deploying the database

-Once we have accessed the **Databases** tab, we can configure it to suit our specific needs.
+Once we have accessed the **Build a Database** tab, we can configure it to suit our specific needs.
 For simplicity, we will leave the technical specifications (memory, storage, etc.) at their default settings, thus avoiding delving into unnecessary technical details.

 Our database (which we will name `db-telco`) will include the `main` table.
 This table is where real-time telephony data will be stored (and from where the heatmap, tracker, and volume views will capture the data).
-It will have 10 columns, which are:
+It will have 10 columns, as seen in the records example, which are:

 - `ts`: The timestamp of the network trace for the record (timestamp type).
 - `cellID`: The ID of the cell on which the trace is being transmitted (symbol type).